 This new found intelligence can be used to identify unknown or non-obvious relationships and linkages between facts.
 Two of the most important attributes of graph databases are inference and semantic data integration.
 The first allows you to create new facts from existing facts.
 The latter allows you to integrate many forms of data while maintaining connections back to the original sources.
 Keeping all of your data in synch and materializing new facts using inference are two important aspects of graph databases and semantic technology.

-It’s the ability to materialize new semantic facts from existing facts.
-For example, if we know that Fido is a dog and we know that a dog is a mammal, then we can infer Fido is a mammal.
+Inference is the ability to materialize new facts from existing facts.
+For example, if we know that Fido is a dog and we know that a dog is a mammal, then we can infer that Fido is a mammal.

 Graph databases hold the keys to unlocking hidden meaning in your data.
 Because GraphDB™ is a special type of graph database, it provides you with extremely powerful qualities that other graph databases do not have.
 It can load, query and infer new facts simultaneously and at high rates speed.
 It has direct connections to text mining pipelines allowing you to extract meaning from your unstructured data and create new facts in real time.
 It ensures that the semantic triples in GraphDB™ are kept in synch with changes to your content stores.
 It allows you to develop hybrid queries that include semantic facts and full-text search within unstructured data.

 Graph databases allow you to tell a story.
 They allow you to connect the dots.
 When you use this powerful type of database, true meaning is one query away.